ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 - "How to simlate a large system?"
 - "Why the simulation system should be neutralized"
 objectives:
+- "Explain why and when periodic boundary conditions are used"
-- "Explain how to setup periodic boundary"
+- "Explain how to setup periodic box"
+- "Explain why it is necessary to neutlalize the simulation system"
 keypoints:
+- "Periodic boundary conditions are used to approximate an infinitely large system"
 -  "Simulation system should be neutralized by adding counterions"
-- "Periodic boundary conditions are used to approximate an infinitely large system"
 ---
 Periodic boundary conditions (PBC) are used to approximate a large system by using a small part called a unit cell.
 The boundary to contain molecules in simulation is needed to preserve thermodynamic properties like temperature, pressure and density.